 The ball of wool sign, also referred to as the yarn sign or congealed water lily sign, is an ultrasound appearance, representing degeneration of hydatid cysts (WHO class CE 4).
-The inner side of cyst detaches from the cyst wall and folds on itself, causing a change from anechoic (fluid) to a solid, hyperechoic appearance without internal septations or daughter cysts 4.
+The inner side of the cyst detaches from the cyst wall and folds on itself, causing a change from anechoic (fluid) to a solid, hyperechoic appearance without internal septations or daughter cysts 4.

 - 1. "Differential Diagnosis in Abdominal Ultrasound."
 Google Books.
 N.p., n.d.
 Web.
 25 Nov.
 2016.

 - 2. Venkatesh, M. "World Health Organization 2001 Classification of Hepatic Hydatid Cysts | Radiology Reference Article | Radiopaedia.org."
 Radiopaedia Blog RSS.
 N.p., n.d.
 Web.
 25 Nov.
 2016.

 - 3. Grisolia, A., G. Troìa, G. Mariani, E. Brunetti, and C. Filice.
 "A Simple Sonographic Scoring System Combined with Routine Serology Is Useful in Differentiating Parasitic from Non-parasitic Cysts of the Liver."
 Journal of Ultrasound.
 Elsevier, June 2009.
 Web.
 25 Nov.
 2016.

 - 4. Ilter T, Ozgüven O, Mentes NK.
 "Ball of wool" or "yarn" sign: a new ultrasonographic sign for the diagnosis of hydatid cysts.
 A preliminary report.
 The British journal of radiology.
 58 (695): 1141.
 Pubmed